cortexlabs/cortex/examples/image-classifier-pytorch/README.md

 This example shows how to deploy a Pretrained Image Classifier from TorchVision.

-## Inference
+## Predictor

-We implement Cortex's python inference interface that describes how to load the model and make predictions using the model.
+We implement Cortex's Python Predictor interface that describes how to load the model and make predictions using the model.
 Cortex will use this implementation to serve your model as an API of autoscaling replicas.
-We specify a `requirements.txt` to install dependencies necessary to implement the Cortex inference interface.
+We specify a `requirements.txt` to install dependencies necessary to implement the Cortex Predictor interface.

 ### Initialization